sanjib/go-tdd/README.md

 ## 6. pointers, errors

 - it's important to fail correctly with the right error message
+- write minimal amount of code for test to run, then check failing test output
-- micro incremental test iteration might not be versioned but needs to be followed to create good tests
+- micro incremental test iteration needs to be followed to create good reliable tests
 - methods are declared on types: whether structs or types created from existing types
+- errors.New creates a new error with a message of your choosing

 Quotes: